-How to Get Rid of Acne Scars on Your Butt•
+How To Get Rid Of Butt Acne Scars

 Affecting about 50 million Americans each year, acne is the most common skin condition in the United States.
-While you can be affected by the condition at any age, it’s most prevalent in individuals who are 18 to 24 years of age.
+While you can be affected by breakouts at any age, these annoying red bumps and blemishes are most prevalent in individuals who are 18 to 24 years of age.
 With that said, the occurrence of adult acne is increasing, affecting up to 15 percent of women.
 Many people with acne will scar from the condition.
-Some, because they like to pop or pick and others because the severity of it will naturally leave scars during the healing process.
+Some, because they like to pop or pick, and others because the severity of it will naturally leave scars during the healing process.
+Using the proper skincare routine and acne treatments, you can manage your whiteheads, blackheads, cystic acne, and zits with the help of a dermatologist.

 But we’re not here to talk about acne and acne scarring, we’re here to talk about folliculitis and how to identify, treat, and reduce that scarring because guess what?
 Butt pimples, butt acne, or buttne (whatever you want to call it), isn’t even acne at all.
 Mind.
 Blown.